variosonar/drupal10-entitygroupfield/README.md

 # Entity Group Field

-TEntity Group Field a computed field that can be configured on any entity types that are associated with [Groups](https://www.drupal.org/project/group), allowing users with sufficient permissions to view group associations directly while viewing entities, and to manage group associations while editing entities.
+Entity Group Field a computed field that can be configured on any entity types that are associated with [Groups](https://www.drupal.org/project/group), allowing users with sufficient permissions to view group associations directly while viewing entities, and to manage group associations while editing entities.